Charles Shackleford

-Charles Edward Shackleford (April 22, 1966 – January 27, 2017) was an American professional basketball player.
+Charles Edward Shackleford (April 22, 1966 – January 27, 2017) was an American professional basketball player who played several seasons in the National Basketball Association (NBA).

 He played center and power forward, he was renowned for his rebounding – regularly leading leagues in Europe.

-He played 6 seasons in the National Basketball Association (NBA), mostly as a bench player, intersected by seasons in Europe where he had more success.
+He played six seasons in the NBA, mostly as a bench player, intersected by seasons in Europe where he had more success.

-Off the court he was involved in a number of controversies and legal issues.
+Off the court, he was involved in a number of controversies and legal issues.
 Shackleford is sometimes remembered for telling a reporter after a NC State basketball game that "I can shoot with my left hand, I can shoot with my right hand, I'm amphibious."

 College career

-Shackleford played collegiate basketball for North Carolina State in the Atlantic Coast Conference (ACC) of the NCAA Division I from 1985 to 1988.
+Shackleford played College basketball for North Carolina State in the Atlantic Coast Conference (ACC) of the NCAA Division I from 1985 to 1988.

 He was suspended in the fall of 1986 because of poor grades, being reinstated for the spring semester after an appeal and a contractual agreement to attend all classes, with the unusual involvement of chancellor Bruce Poulton.

 Former head of the NC physical education department, Richard Lauffer, described him as a poor student, without "any interest in trying to get an education" and who "should never have been in school."

 On the court, Shackleford, nicknamed Shack by fans, was described as the Wolfpack's "indispensable man" and an imposing physical presence.
 He was an All-ACC selection in 1988 as he led the conference in rebounding.

 He declared early for the NBA draft as a junior in May 1988, invoking hardship.